 Can you give me legal advice on my business structure and if I comply?

 We do not provide legal advice.
 In most cases you will need to talk to a qualified legal adviser who can tell you how the law applies to you and your particular business.
 We can help you though with your disclosure, financial reporting, licensing and other regulatory requirements.
+View our compliance by role section to find information applicable to your business.

 How do I find my FSPR number/change my contact details on the register?